JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	dump(NA)

 Simply being able to express the notion that a data point is missing is important, but we're ultimately not interested in just expressing data: we want to build tools for interacting with data that may be missing.
-In a later section, we'll describe the details of interacting with `NA`, but for now we'll state the defining property of `NA`: _because `NA` expresses ignorance about the value of something, every interaction with `NA` corrupts known values and transforms them into `NA`'s.
+In a later section, we'll describe the details of interacting with `NA`, but for now we'll state the defining property of `NA`: _because `NA` expresses ignorance about the value of something, every interaction with `NA` corrupts known values and transforms them into `NA` values.
 Below we show how this works for addition:

 	1 + NA

-We'll discuss the subtleties of `NA`'s ability to corrupt known values in a later section.
-For now the essential point is this: `NA`'s exist to represent missingness that occurs in scalar data.
+We'll discuss the subtleties of `NA` values ability to corrupt known values in a later section.
+For now the essential point is this: `NA` values exist to represent missingness that occurs in scalar data.

 # The DataVector Type